Pequeños Gigantes (Mexican TV series): Season 2 (2012)

 Season two premiered on Las Estrellas on 15 April 2012 and concluded on 15 July 2012.
 On Univision the season premiere on 3 June 2012 and concluded on 2 September 2012.
 Galilea Montijo and Jimena Gállego returned as hosts.
 Bianca Marroquín, María José, Manuel "Flaco" Ibáñez, and Raquel Ortega returned as judges.
 Fanny Lu and Arath de la Torre replaced Noel Schajris and Pierre Angelo as judges.
 In this season seven teams of four children compete for the grand prize of a trophy and 2 million MXN pesos to be distributed among the four team members.

-The winning team of this season is Mega Estrellas consisting of Rogelio Cruz, Irlanda Valenzuela, Gretchen Rojas, and Max Kozelchick.
+The winning team of this season is Mega Estrellas consisting of Rogelio Cruz, Irlanda Valenzuela, Gretchen Rojas, and Max Kozelchik.